bkmulusew/ml_pairs_trading/README.md

 This ratio will be used as the target variable in the model training and trading strategies.

+The dataset used to train, validate, and test the models are found in the ml_pairs_trading/dataset directory.

 ## Example Usage
 ```bash
 python run_trading_strategy.py --sl  --sl_model tcn --data_path /path/to/data --n_epochs 3